hdShang/arxiv-daily/docs/cs-CL/2025-12-18/papers/251216649v1-justrl-scaling-a-15b-llm-with-a-simple-rl-recipe.md

 ---
 layout: default
-title: JustRL: Scaling a 1.5B LLM with a Simple RL Recipe
+title: "JustRL: Scaling a 1.5B LLM with a Simple RL Recipe"
 ---

 # JustRL: Scaling a 1.5B LLM with a Simple RL Recipe